 The 208 Plan, developed by the DEQ under provisions of Section 208 of the federal Clean Water Act, is a comprehensive program to work toward achieving federal water goals in Arkansas.
 The initial 208 Plan, adopted in 1979, provides for annual updates, but can be revised more often if necessary.
-No changes to the 208 Plan are occurring with this permit renewal.
+The 208 Plan is being updated to add the permitted year-round instantaneous maximum TRC limit of 0.39 mg/l to the existing water quality limitations.